colinscz/.github/GOVERNANCE.md

 ### Level 3: Core Maintainer

-The **Core** role is available to community members who have a larger-than-usual impact and commitment to the TresJS community and ecosystem.
+The **Core Maintainer** role is available to community members who have a larger-than-usual impact and commitment to the TresJS community and ecosystem.
 They are seen as leaders in the project and are listened to by the wider TresJS community.
 A Core memmber is recognized for contributing a significant amount of time and energy to the project through issues, pull requests, bug fixes, implementing advanced enhancements/features, and/or proacttively providing feedback on RFCs.

 #### Privileges

 - All privileges of the [Maintainer role](#level-2-maintainer), plus...
 - Invitation to the `@core` role on Discord
-- Invitation to the private `#core-team` channel on Discord.
+- Invitation to the private `#core-team` channel on Discord
-- Invitation to the `@core` team on GitHub.
+- Invitation to the `@core` team on GitHub
-- Ability to vote on most initiatives (see Voting below).
+- Ability to vote on most initiatives (see Voting below)

 #### Accountabilities

 - All of the responsibilities of L2, including...
-- Ownership over specific part(s) of the project (a repo, a package, a website).
+- Ownership over specific part(s) of the project (a repo, a package, a website)
-- Ownership over the long-term health and success of TresJS.
+- Ownership over the long-term health and success of TresJS
-- Leadership as a role-model to other maintainers and community members.
+- Leadership as a role-model to other maintainers and community members

 #### Nomination